cipolleschi/PokemonShakespeare/Targets/PokemonShakespeareUI/README.md

 ### Provider

-The library comes also with a UIProvider that can be used as single interface to access the components.
+The library also comes with a UI provider that can be used as a single interface to access the components.
-The provider can be used in those cases where you need to retrieve the compoents but you don't care about their type.
+The provider can be used when you need to retrieve the components, but you don't care about their type.

 ```swift
 // Obtain a reference to the provider